San Sebastián, Villapalacios

 San Sebastián is a Gothic-style, Roman Catholic parish church in the small town of Villapalacios in the province of Albacete, in Castile-La Mancha, Spain.

 History

-A church at the site was erected in the late 15th century and sited in the main plaza, adjacent to the city hall.
+A church at the site was erected in the late 15th century and sited in the main plaza, adjacent to the City Hall.
 The building consists of a single nave some 40 meters long and 10 meters wide, with external buttresses.
-The bell-tower suffered damage during an earthquake in 1755.
-The Chapel of the Incarnation was once locate on the north side, but collapsed in that earthquake.
+The bell tower suffered damage during an earthquake in 1755.
+The Chapel of the Incarnation was once located on the north side, but collapsed in that earthquake.
 The ceiling is made of wood.
-The choir is also an elevated balcony made of wood and highly painted in a mudejar style with arabesques and designs.
+The choir is also an elevated balcony made of wood and highly painted in a Mudejar style with arabesques and designs.
 Some of the wooden supports have carved grotesque faces.

 The building was declared a Monumento Histórico Artístico in the BOE número 72, in March, 1978.